Cardiocondyla: Distribution

 Approximately 70 species are currently recognized as belonging to this genus, most of which are distributed in the Old World tropics and subtropics, but a few of which occur in the temperate zone.
 Some species are also found widely separated in North America and the Pacific Islands, as a result of human introduction.

 Description

 Several species of this genus have a striking male polymorphism, with both winged and wingless forms.
 These males differ not only in morphology, but also in reproductive tactics.
 Closely related genera are Leptothorax, Stereomyrmex and Romblonella.

 Outbreeding

 Cardiocondyla elegans worker ants transport young queen ants to alien nests to promote outbreeding.
 This allows avoidance of inbreeding depression.
 The worker ants, sisters of these queens, may transport the queens several meters from their natal nest and drop them off at another, alien nest to promote outbreeding with wingless stationary males in a process somewhat analogous to third party matchmaking in humans.
-After mating during the winter, the sexual females may depart in the spring and found their own colonies.
+After mating during the winter, the sexual females may depart in the spring and find their own colonies.